natorsc/app-pyside-qml/README.md

 ## 📝 Description

-Repository displays a way of structuring a project that uses the Python programming language to create an application with the PySide6 binding and Qt graphical toolkit.
+Repository displays a way of structuring a project that uses the Python programming language to create an application with the PySide6 binding and Qt graphical toolkit (QML).

 ### ToDo